AitorSantaeugenia/FullStackOpen/README.md

-# University of Helsinki - Full Stack Open 2022-2023
+# University of Helsinki - Full Stack Open 2022-2023 - test
 <code>Started: 03-10-2022</code>

 ## What is this course about?